grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

 1. Install Pyroscope using the Helm chart using one of the following options:

-   - Option A: Install Pyroscope as single binary -- in this mode instances operate independently and do not share information with each other
+   - Option A: Install Pyroscope as single binary -- this mode is meant to be used when you _only need one pyroscope instance_ as multiple instances will not share information with each other

    ```bash
    helm -n pyroscope-test install pyroscope grafana/pyroscope